 Yes, they are.
 But for some people, additional support like menstrual cups may be required.

-Also, in these cases, don’t combine Thinx with pad.
-Instead try to wear it with a cup or wear 2 pairs, like sport and sleep-shorts.
+Also, in these cases, don’t combine Thinx with a pad.
+Instead try to wear it with a cup or wear 2 pairs, like sports and sleep-shorts.

 What happens if you put Thinx in the dryer?

 Their website says a few cycles in the dryer won’t hurt your Thinx.
 However, repeated exposure can reduce the performance of the underwear, so try not to make a habit of it!

 They are designed for longer use.
 As I mentioned earlier, when you look at them in the long run, they aren’t expensive.
 They are cheaper when compared to your disposable period products.

 Yes, mine fits perfectly!
 Before buying your Thinx, make sure to check their size chart and buy accordingly.